Simple science-backed things you can do to lose naturally

 1. Give glucomannan a go

-Approved by the European Food Standards Agency (EFSA) glucomannan is a natural fibre that expands in the stomach and makes you feel full, so you’re less likely to graze throughout the day.
+Approved by the European Food Standards Agency (EFSA), glucomannan is a natural fibre that expands in the stomach and makes you feel full, so you’re less likely to graze throughout the day, that's why we've added it to our SlimExpert range of meal replacements and snacks.

 It’s also said to reduce fat absorption from the stomach and small intestines.
 It can really help stave off hunger pangs and help you reach your ideal weight quicker when taken as part of a calorie-controlled diet.